marlboromoo/bottle-socketio-example/README.md

 # bottle-socketio-example
-Example for using bottle.py with redis and socket.io.
+Example using bottle.py with redis and socket.io.

 ## Requirments
  - Python